tanmay-bhagwat/cs231n_battery_proj/30x30/README.md

-Now, we want the json data obtained from the .mat files for all the cells, to be included in a subdirectory called 'json_data'\
-along with the other code files in the main directory.
+Store the .mat files as json data, for easy use in Python BatteryDataset uses the Dataset object from PyTroch for easy batching, loading and iteration